taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [tgpt](https://github.com/aandrew-me/tgpt) - ChatGPT in terminal without needing API keys
  * [chatgpt-cli](https://github.com/kardolus/chatgpt-cli) - ChatGPT CLI is an advanced command-line interface for OpenAI's ChatGPT, offering streaming, query mode, and history tracking for seamless and context-aware conversations.
 Ideal for both users and developers, it provides advanced configuration and easy setup options to ensure a tailored conversational experience with the GPT model.
  * [lobe-commit](https://github.com/lobehub/lobe-commit) - 💌 Lobe Commit is a CLI tool that uses Langchain/ChatGPT to generate Gitmoji-based commit messages
+ * [SuperSummarizeAI](https://github.com/alexandrevl/supersummarizeai) - Unleash the power of AI with SuperSummarizeAI!
+Effortlessly extract, condense, and clip content from webpages and YouTube videos using ChatGPT.
+Turning endless streams of content into digestible summaries.
+ * [minion](https://github.com/mikaelvesavuori/minion) - The easiest and most lightweight way for developers to use ChatGPT in a CLI.
+ * [chai-ruby](https://github.com/rogueocelot/chai-ruby) - cd into the directory open in GNOME Files with a terminal emulator of your choice

 |Name|GitHub Stars|Language|License|